If you’re a homeowner, landscaping might consume a significant portion of your budget during the spring and summer months.

 If you aren’t familiar with the practice of xeriscaping, it involves getting rid of your grass in exchange for having a yard that consists of native rocks and vegetation.

 It has grown in popularity due to its environmental cleanliness.
 However, many who promote xeriscaping claim that it’s also more budget-friendly.
 This may or may not be the case depending on where you live.

-Paying a company to xeriscape your yard might cost $5,000 to $10,000.
+Paying a company to xeriscape your yard might cost thousands of dollars.
 If you decide to do it yourself, it will cost you multiple weekends of your life.
 That’s not "free" – it represents precious time being taken away from building your side business or doing other important tasks.
 Plus, it will still cost a few thousand dollars in materials.